 Lounge Holidays are very pleased to be offering...........

 Tre Allt a quaint and cosy traditional beamed cottage with a beautiful spacious garden and nestling in the hamlet of Penmaenpool, close the Dolgellau & Barmouth which is just a few minutes away.
 The excellent George hotel (pub & eatery) with a waterside location is just across the road!

 Pet FREE and non smoking, so great for people with allergies.
+With FREE WIFI to keep you connected.
 The cottage has a sunny north west facing garden to soak up the rays and enjoy the stunning sunsets, the stunning Mawddach Estuary is right opposite the cottage and the Cader Idris Mountain area is just behind the cottage.
 This delightful stone cottage has recently been recently refurbished and tastefully decorated in a shabby chic style, whilst retaining all its character features along with the comforts of modern living.